gulsoy83/tenantisolation/README.md

 Tenant isolation allows secure data separation in a multi-tenant environment, ensuring that each client's data remains private and inaccessible to others.

+Each user has an account and a selected company account object.
+The objects whose models are derived from the TenantCoreModel will be isolated, so users from Company A will not be able to see objects that belong to Company B.

 To make messages, use:
 `django-admin makemessages -l tr -i venv`